EFWob/RetroRadio/README.md

 **For future/different core versions that assignment might change.**

+## Storing values into RAM
+In the original version, _key_-_value_-pairs are stored into NVS.
+There is now a way to store such pairs into RAM as well.
+More on that later, however from now on, if the text references to _key_ or _value_ associated to _key_, keep in midn that the actual storage location can either be in NVS as usual or in RAM.
+(If a specific _key_ exists in either NVS and RAM, the one in NVS will be used).

 ## Command handling enhacements
 When a command is to be executed as a result of an event, you can now not just execute one command but a sequence of command.
 Commands in a sequence must be seperated by ';'.